 Background

-The majority of Safety Quality Organisations (SQOs) conducting audits under the SARPcheck programme are globally recognised as leading audit organisations, with over 20 years of experience.
+The majority of the founding audit companies of the SARPcheck programme are globally recognised as leading audit organisations, with over 20 years of experience.
 They have been instrumental in the development of the world's premier airline safety audit standard.

 In 2022, their CEOs recognised the global airline market's need for a pragmatic, affordable, and accessible new audit programme.
 Thus, the SARPcheck Programme was born, designed to enhance flight safety and facilitate aviation business across various domains, including codeshares, ACMI operations, wet leases, and several other applications.